 With the option to pair sandals with several designs, there’s no reason not to pull them out of the closet for a stylish transition from summer to autumn that will have everyone envious!
 Keep your feet cool and your attire comfy without sacrificing your appearance!

 Wearing Sandals: Dos and Don’ts

 If done correctly, sandals can be attractive and even formal.
 However, there is a good method and a bad way to do things.
 Here are a few pointers for both men and women when it comes to open-air footwear for spring.

 Invest in a decent pair of shoes composed of high-quality materials.
-Cheap rubber flip-flops are acceptable for the pool or the beach, but you should invest in a decent pair of sandals if you’re going somewhere else.
+Cheap rubber flip-flops are acceptable for the pool or the beach (while you’re at it, check out these tips for caring for your skin), but you should invest in a decent pair of sandals if you’re going somewhere else.
 They don’t have to be designer brands, but they should be constructed of high-quality materials like leather and provide the arch support your feet require when worn for long periods.